Gaius Marius: Assemblies and foreign affairs

-Marius's repeated use of the Assemblies to overturn the Senatorial commands had significant negative effects on the stability of the state.
+Marius's repeated use of the Assemblies to overturn Senatorial commands had significant negative effects on the stability of the state.
 The senate generally used sortition to choose generals for command posts, removing the conflict of interest between consuls.
 Marius's use of the Assemblies to remove Metellus from command in Numidia spelled an end to collective governance in foreign affairs.
 In later years, use of plebiscita became the main means by which commands were granted to other generals, adding to personal rivalries and diminishing the ability to govern the state.
 The size of the rewards gained from manipulating the Assemblies was irresistible to future generations of ambitious politicians.

 The similar use of the Assemblies in an attempt to replace Sulla with Marius for the Mithridatic War was unprecedented, as never before had laws been passed to confer commands on someone lacking any official title in the state.
 Marius's legal strategy misfired disastrously because he failed to predict Sulla's reaction of marching on the city to protect his command:

 It was plainly expected that Sulpicius's bill and the sanctity of the law, even if much abused, would be obeyed without question...
 Sulla's unforeseen rejection of the 'popular' will, which he must surely have believed to have been of equivocal legality, was made from a position of great strength since he had the means and the opportunity to impose his will on the situation.

 Political violence

-While political violence had been increasingly normalised throughout the middle and late Republic, starting with the murder of the Gracchi brothers, the passage of the senatus consultum ultimum against Saturninus and Glaucia in Marius's sixth consulship normalised the use of force not only against private citizens, but also "against properly elected magistrates in order to preserve [the Senate's] own position".
+While political violence had been increasingly normalised throughout the middle and late Republic, starting with the murder of the Gracchi brothers, the passage of the senatus consultum ultimum against Saturninus and Glaucia in Marius's sixth consulship created a precedent justifying the use of force against fellow magistrates.
+Prior to the events of 100 BC, such decrees had only been moved against private citizens.
+Even if those magistrates were seditious, their deaths in the senate house undermined senatorial legitimacy and made it more difficult for the senate to govern effectively.

 Moreover, Marius's attempts to undermine Sulla's command at the start of the First Mithridatic War massively expanded the scope of that violence.
 No longer would only mobs clash in the streets of Rome.
-No longer would personal grudges just be pursued by political prosecutions in the courts: political enemies would be killed.
-The use of the Assemblies eroded senatorial control which, along with Sulla's decision to march on Rome, created significant and prolonged instability, only resolved by the destruction of the Republican form of government and the transition to the empire.
+No longer would personal grudges be pursued by mere political prosecutions in the courts: political enemies would be killed.
+The use of the assemblies eroded senatorial control which, along with Sulla's decision to march on Rome, created significant and prolonged instability, only resolved by the destruction of the Republican form of government and the transition to Empire.